mattTea/bank/README.md

 After forking and cloning repo,

-- run `npm test` to run tests in command line
+1. run `npm test` to run tests in command line
-- run `npm run coverage` to run tests and see command line test coverage report
+2. run `npm run coverage` to run tests and see command line test coverage report

-- run `./node_modules/.bin/eslint path/to/file.js` to run linter
+3. run `./node_modules/.bin/eslint <path/to/file>.js` to run linter

 ------

 ## To use app

+**NOTE:** To run the app in the browser, it is necessary to comment out the `require(...)` line at the start of both `Account.js` and `Statement.js` files.
+This is because this is node.js (server side) syntax that cannot be used client side.

+Then...

 1. Copy path of `index.html` and paste into address bar of browser
 2. Open dev tools